What Is Click-Through Rate & Why CTR Is Important

 It isn’t unusual to see double-digit CTR on branded keywords when someone is searching for your brand name or the name of your branded or trademarked product.

-It also isn’t unusual to see CTRs of less than 1 percent on broad, non-branded keywords.
+It also isn’t unusual to see CTRs of less than 1% on broad, non-branded keywords.

 How CTR Impacts Ad Rank